-Ocean Opportunity Inc. has been a proponent of using closed-circuit rebreathers (CCRs) from the very beginnings of their modern mainstream emergence at the turn of the twentieth century.
+We’ve been a proponent of using closed-circuit rebreathers (CCRs) from the very beginnings of their modern mainstream emergence at the turn of the twentieth century.
 CCRs are a bubble-free diving apparatus that optimizes decompression profiles by maintaining the ideal partial pressure of oxygen throughout the dive.
-By recycling breathing gas and being bubble free, warm, moist gas is delivered to the diver which can contribute to longer immersion times, reduced stress, and a stealth like environmental interaction..
+By recycling breathing gas and being bubble free, warm, moist gas is delivered to the diver which can contribute to longer immersion times, reduced stress, and a stealth like environmental interaction.

 In modern times, effort has been placed on rebreather education, and manufacturing quality assurances that will help to broaden the end-user population.
 More end-users means a lot more time spent underwater.
 This means more opportunities for commerce, education, entertainment, and exploration of the underwater world.

-There remain challenges in the rebreather community, as there are inconsistencies in fundamental design logic from unit to unit.
+There remain challenges in the rebreather community.
+First, there are inconsistencies in fundamental design logic from unit to unit.
 This has created issues with training, has caused operator confusion resulting in injuries and deaths, and there remains a high cost to enter the end-user field due to unit specific testing and QA/QC requirements.
 Additionally, CCRs are not yet utilized routinely within the industrial sector despite their key advantages over other diving modes.

-Ocean Opportunity Inc. has spearhead a working group to develop a custom, production quality CCR that can be used as a platform for research and development.
-Contributors to the project include students from the Massachusetts Institute for Technology, the University of Rhode Island, several private individuals, Juice Robotics LLC, and Lombardi Undersea LLC.
+Ocean Opportunity Inc. has spearhead a working group to develop a custom, production quality CCR that can be used as a platform for research and development, and strategic demonstrations.
 Work has taken place within an academic framework – it’s a research project.

 As this custom system evolves, information gathered will be made freely available, and published through various venues.
 Since this technology has provided us with such an education, we are pleased to share it with anyone interested in learning more about this powerful enabling technology.